web-fragments/web-fragments/docs/src/pages/documentation/elements.md

 layout: "~/layouts/MarkdownLayout.astro"
 ---

-_Last updated_: December 8, 2024
+_Last updated_: March 13, 2025

 Web Fragments uses `custom elements` as an implementation detail to embed applications in an existing user-interface.
-By using custom elements we ensure there is only one `Document Object Model` that's walkable and interactive while the `shadowRoot` keeps the fragment application styles encapsulated, to prevent `css` pollution and specifity problems.
+By using custom elements keep the implementation lightweight and benefit from using `shadowRoot` for style encapsulation.

-Additionally, all scripts in the fragment application are encapsulated in an `iframe` element with a mechanism known as [reframing](./reframed.md)
+Additionally, all scripts of the fragment application execute in an isolated JavaScript context via a mechanism known as [reframing](./reframed.md)

 ## Custom elements registration

-Before using the `web fragments` custom elements in an application, they must be registered by importing the `register` function provided.

-Please notice that different frameworks may require additional utilities to work with `custom elements`.
-For example `Angular` needs `CUSTOM_ELEMENTS_SCHEMA` to be provided.

-The library exports the `initializeWebFragments()` function that should be called early in the application bootstrapping.
+Before using the Web Fragments on the client-side of an application, the library needs to be initialized via exported `initializeWebFragments()` function:

 ```javascript
 import { initializeWebFragments } from "web-fragments";